satpil/squadcast-assignment/README.md

 #### First time setup

-The first step to running Oddz locally is downloading the code by cloning the repository:
+The first step to running locally is downloading the code by cloning the repository:

 clone
 ```sh